Search

 Prep Ingredients: With clean hands, slice your chosen ingredients.
 See the 2nd page of the Super Crew Cooking and Food Safety Guide before cooking with the kids The pictures show sesame seeds, cucumber, carrots, and avocado, but you can mix and match whatever you like or whatever is in season.
 You can stick to veggie rolls (think sweet potatoes, asparagus, zucchini, mango, mushrooms, etc.) or mix in lean protein like tuna, white fish, salmon, crab meat, tofu or cooked shrimp.

-Wrap sushi mat: Wrap sushi mat in plastic wrap to avoid sticking or purchase a textured silicone sushi mat that’s easily washed like this one*:
+Wrap sushi mat: Wrap sushi mat in plastic wrap to avoid sticking or purchase a textured silicone sushi mat that’s easily washed.

 step to make sushi by rolling the seaweed with the bamboo